leejs0620/T-cell_and_glial_pathology_in_PD/README.md

 ## Data Format - input
 - Please ensure that the order of barcode names matches for both matrices.
-- Datasets are also expected to be prepared in a `csv` format.
+- Datasets are expected to be prepared in a `csv` format.
 - Adjacency matrices for input should be

 |  | AGTGTGGTCTATTGTG-1 | GCTATCGCGGCGCAAC-1 |  ... |Barcode n|